enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/features.rst

 Batch packaging: just use your own

 * Full Maven 3 support: as a Maven-created jar contains its pom.xml, JQM is able to retrieve all the dependencies, simplifying packaging libraries.
+* It is even possible to directly run Maven coordinates without providing any jar file!
 * More classic packaging also supported (library directory, or putting all libraries inside the jar)

 Administration is a breathe: